unseddd/unseddd.github.io/_posts/2020-04-28-clsag-review.md

 Using the [haybale-pitchfork](https://github.com/PLSysSec/haybale-pitchfork) crate, an integration test is included with this report for testing constant-time violations.

-At the time of this report draft, the test fails with one violation originating with `std::ops::BitXor`.
-A [separate issue/PR](https://github.com/dalek-cryptography/subtle/pull/69) has been opened with [subtle](https://github.com/dalek-cryptography/subtle) crate.
+At the time of this report draft, the test passes with no violation. ~~fails with one violation originating with `std::ops::BitXor`.~~ A [separate issue/PR](https://github.com/dalek-cryptography/subtle/pull/69) has been opened with [subtle](https://github.com/dalek-cryptography/subtle) crate.

+__UPDATE (2020-05-06):__ The violations were due to my misconfiguration of `pitchfork`, the integration test has been updated to get valid results.
+The arguments to `ct_eq(&u8, &u8)` are by-reference, and require instructing `pitchfork` the inputs are public pointers to secret data.
+Completely my mistake, and realized it after a closer reading of the documentation.

 ### Notes